Bryn Mawr College: Marjorie Walter Goodhart Theater

 The Marjorie Walter Goodhart Theater houses a vaulted auditorium designed by Arthur Ingersoll Meigs of Mellor, Meigs & Howe, two smaller spaces that are ideal for intimate performances by visiting artists, practice rooms for student musicians, and the Office for the Arts.
 The building's towers and gables, friezes, carvings and ornamental ironwork, designed by Samuel Yellin, were done in the gothic revival style.
-In the fall of 2009, the college completed a $19 million renovation of Goodhart, which included expanded stage and rehearsal space, updated sound and lighting, a teaching theater, and renovated seating for audiences.
+In the fall of 2009, the college completed a renovation of Goodhart.

 Old Library (previously M. Carey Thomas Library and College Hall)

 Previously named after Bryn Mawr's first Dean and second president, Old Library was used as the primary campus library until 1970, when Mariam Coffin Canaday Library opened.
 The Great Hall (formerly the reading room of the library) was designed by Walter Cope (of Cope and Stewardson) in 1901 and built by Stewardson and Jamieson several years later, although M. Carey Thomas played a large part in its construction.
 Today, it is a space for performances, readings, lectures, and public gatherings.
-Old Library encloses a large open courtyard called "The Cloisters", which is the site of the college's traditional Lantern Night ceremony.
+Old Library encloses a large open courtyard called "The Cloisters".
 The cremated remains of M. Carey Thomas and Emmy Noether are located in the Cloisters.
 Georgiana Goddard King is also buried in the cloister.
 The building was declared a National Historic Landmark in 1991.
 The Great Hall was once the home of an Athena Lemnia statue (damaged in 1997) that is now located in a high alcove in the Rhys Carpenter Art and Archaeology Library.
 A plaster cast of that Athena now stands in her place at the Great Hall.
-Students often leave offerings to this statue in the hope that she will intervene on their behalf during testing and other trying circumstances.
-In 2018, the Board of Trustees formalized the use of the name "The Old Library."
+Students often leave offerings to this statue in the hope that she will intervene on their behalf.
+In 2018, the board of trustees formalized the use of the name "The Old Library".

 Old Library was formerly known as "Thomas Hall" after Bryn Mawr's second president, M. Carey Thomas.
 The building was informally known as "College Hall" for a year before being officially renamed to "Old Library" in 2018.
 This renaming was in response to student protests, which claimed that many of M. Carey Thomas's views did not represent the values of the college.
 Student protesters identified that M. Carey Thomas was a virulent eugenicist, antisemite and racist who strongly opposed the admission of students who were not elite white women.
 Today, the building houses a plaque explaining the controversy of the former name and affirming the college's current dedication to equity and inclusion, which was unveiled during the 2019 Community Day of Learning.